owulveryck/blog/content/post/rpi-weather.md

 * IN : Device to Host
 * OUT: Host to Device

-On top of that, a device may handle 1 to N configuration which handles 1 to N endpoints whick may be considered IN or OUT.
+On top of that, a device may handle 1 to N configuration which handles 1 to N endpoints which may be considered IN or OUT.

-My weathr station has only one endpoint which is IN.
+My weather station has only one endpoint which is IN.
 Therefore I will not be able to send information to the station from the host.
 What I will be able to send is a IN token to get data on the bus.

 <pre>